 Fresh Practices for Leaders Who Are Trying Too Hard

 Surprisingly, my spiritual director encouraged me to stop doing what wasn’t working (!) and to pay attention to what I was longing for.
-It was the strangest and most wonderful feeling to be freed from the Bible study and prayer methods I had practiced for so long in the hopes there might be something new for me!
+It was the strangest and most wonderful feeling to be freed from the corporate worship and prayer methods I had practiced for so long in the hopes there might be something new for me!
 While I continued to lead in the arenas where I had responsibility, I had a private place for letting go of what wasn’t working and trying some new things.
 This was all very hopeful.

 Eventually my director helped me to understand that I was in a transitional place in the life of prayer and began to guide me into fresh disciplines that corresponded to my need and fostered fresh experiences with God that I was so thirsty for.
 Her concrete guidance, along with the confidence she conveyed, marked out a new path for me.